inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 size of routing tables in large networks.

 The configuration is performed in stage 2 of the initialization.
-At this point interface modules (e.g. PPP) has already registered their interface in the interface table.
+At this point, interface modules (e.g. PPP) have already registered their interfaces in the interface table.
 If an interface is named ``ppp[0]``, then the corresponding interface entry is named ``ppp0``.
 This name can be used in the config file to refer to the interface.

 The configurator goes through the following steps:

-#.
-Builds a graph representing the network topology.
-The graph will have
-   a vertex for every module that has a ``@node`` property (this includes hosts, routers, and L2 devices like switches, access points, Ethernet hubs, etc.) It also assigns weights to vertices and edges that will be used by the shortest path algorithm when setting up routes.
-Weights will be infinite for IP nodes that have IP forwarding disabled (to prevent routes from transiting them), and zero for all other nodes (routers and and L2 devices).
-Edge weights are chosen to be inversely proportional to the bitrate of the link, so that the configurator prefers connections with higher bandwidth.
-For internal purposes, the configurator also builds a table of all "links" (the link data structure consists of the set of network interfaces that are on the same point-to-point link or LAN)
+1. Builds a graph representing the network topology.
+The graph will have a vertex for every module that has a ``@node`` property (this includes hosts, routers, and L2 devices like switches, access points, Ethernet hubs, etc.).
+It also assigns weights to vertices and edges that will be used by the shortest path algorithm when setting up routes.
+Weights will be infinite for IP nodes that have IP forwarding disabled (to prevent routes from transiting them) and zero for all other nodes (routers and L2 devices).
+Edge weights are chosen to be inversely proportional to the bitrate of the link so that the configurator prefers connections with higher bandwidth.
+For internal purposes, the configurator also builds a table of all "links" (the link data structure consists of the set of network interfaces that are on the same point-to-point link or LAN).

-#.
-Assigns IP addresses to all interfaces of all nodes.
-The assignment
-   process takes into consideration the addresses and netmasks already present on the interfaces (possibly set in earlier initialize stages), and the configuration provided in the XML format (described below).
+2. Assigns IP addresses to all interfaces of all nodes.
+The assignment process takes into consideration the addresses and netmasks already present on the interfaces (possibly set in earlier initialization stages) and the configuration provided in the XML format (described below).
 The configuration can specify "templates" for the address and netmask, with parts that are fixed and parts that can be chosen by the configurator (e.g. "10.0.x.x").
 In the most general case, the